Migrate Your WordPress Site to Another Host

 This article explains how to back up and migrate your WordPress website with WP Staging Pro.

-This backup feature can migrate and copy your entire WordPress website to another domain, new host, or new server, and often faster and more reliable than with any other existing plugin.
+This backup feature can migrate and copy your entire WordPress website to another domain, new host, or new server, often faster and more reliably than other plugins.

-You can even use the WP Staging backup feature to migrate your staging site to a production website!
+You can use the WP Staging backup feature to migrate your staging site to a production website as well.
+The backup and restore flow handles large sites reliably through chunked transfers that survive slow connections and shared-hosting time limits.

 How to Migrate WordPress to a New Host